scarimp/btc_lib/README.md

          3.2.1 Controlling aliases(https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/03_1_Verifying_Your_Bitcoin_Setup.md)

-   3.3 Using transactions for control use also a blockexplorer on line ( https://live.blockcypher.com/.), or  use a sandboxCLI (https://bitcoindev.network/bitcoin-cli-sandbox/) , or visit (https://chainquery.com/).
+   3.3 Using transactions for control use also a blockexplorer on line ( https://live.blockcypher.com/.), or  use a sandboxCLI (https://bitcoindev.network/bitcoin-cli-sandbox/) , or visit (https://chainquery.com/) where you may access the Bitcoin JSON Remote Procedure Call API (bitcoin-cli) in your web browser.

    3.4 **JQ** tool to extract data from a json file (https://stedolan.github.io/jq/) and this (https://jqplay.org/) for JQ on line.